-The study of principles and practices of the selling process: selling strategies and approaches, why and how people buy, prospecting, territory management, and customer communication, service.
-Selfmanagement, and interpersonal skills necessary in developing managerial abilities, leadership qualities, and facilitating teamwork within the agribusiness sector will be explored.
+The study of principles and practices of the selling process: selling strategies and approaches, why and how people buy, prospecting, territory management, and customer service.
+Self- management, communication, and interpersonal skills necessary in developing managerial abilities, leadership qualities, and facilitating teamwork within the agribusiness sector will be explored.
 Students will gain experience through role-play, formal sales presentations, and job shadowing.
 The course content is organized to give students an in-depth understanding of the factors and influences that affect the agribusiness industry on a day-to-day basis.
 (L, M)

-AG 11 Agricultural Accounting 3 units
+AG 11 Agricultural Accounting 3 units 54 lecture hours Transferable to CSU